 Zoe McQuilten, Dennis Petrie, Andrew Spencer, Erica Wood, Anthony Harris, Laura Fanning The project is developing and validating a novel patient-level simulation model to estimate the numbers of patients in Australia with MM who will require treatment over the next five years, their disease trajectories, outcomes, and associated quality of life and healthcare costs.
 The model uses real world data from the MRDR, which will be linked to Commonwealth administrative data and validated with international evidence.
 The model will be available to inform health-care policy and service delivery planning, including decision-making for future funding of high-cost MM therapies.
+The model is ready for validation and can calibrate results of pivotal clinical trials using MRDR data and simulate how a new therapy would be expected to change outcomes in real-world Australian clinical practice.
+Communication with the government on its use is in progress.
 IMPROVE: Immunoglobulins in myeloma patients: research into outcomes, variation in practice and epidemiology Project Funding: